Skip to content

 • Use an older version of PHP which is more stable

-• Look for Syntax error or typos
+• Look for Syntax errors or typos

 • Check your root folder location